sradics/digital-garden/_notes/PARA Method Notes.md

 # PARA Method Notes
 Put **personally relevant** information in Areas, and **generally useful** information in Resources (allows you to share notes from your resources without having to comb through for any personal information).

+As yourself: When would you like to face this information next time?

 ## Projects
 Projects → **Goals** to be achieved by a deadline
 A series of tasks linked to a goal, with a deadline